strood/BaseProject/Webpack/README.md

   Where we have pointed to as our entry point in our app, this is specified in webpack.common.js

+  - Note: Links to style-sheets in /styles.
+Use normalize or base if you want to reset css.

 ## /build-utils

  This file will be where we organize our build configs based on environment, or see /addons for smaller plugins we may want to test on our code.